 Here are some more stats on Reinvest24:

-● 74 Projects out of which 23 are successfully exited;
+● 131 Projects out of which 43 have successfully exited;

 ● 0% defaulted projects.

-ReInvest24 takes 1% of the investment amount to cover property acquisition expenses.
-ReInvest24 also charges up to 10% from rental revenue generated by the properties to cover various property management related expenses.
+Reinvest24 will take a 1% success fee of the principal amount only after the investment is paid back.
+This is used to cover property acquisition expenses.
+There are no initial fees when investing in new projects.
+ReInvest24 also charges up to 10% of rental revenue generated by the properties to cover various property management-related expenses.

 ReInvest24 states that reinvesting is one of the most powerful weapons in the investor’s toolbox (hence why the name).
 I mean, as in any long-term sustainable investment, reinvesting makes your money work for you again and again – that’s a pretty straightforward concept.